 - Review options for using a refund including options for paying down debt

-- Explain additional tax services available to the military community such as Volunteer Income Tax Assistance clinics
+- Explain additional tax services available to the military community such as Volunteer Income Tax Assistance program

-In addition to tax consultants, Military OneSource provides free access an online tax filing service.
+In addition to trained tax consultants, Military OneSource provides no-cost access to an online tax filing service.
 The service allows you to complete and electronically file your federal and up to three state tax returns or filings.
-Your calculations are guaranteed to be 100 percent accurate or the service pays the penalties and interest.
-The tax filing service protects the security and confidentiality of your personal information by using industry-recognized security safeguards.
-You do not have to complete the return all at one time.
+The service includes three new features that allow eligible participants with situations involving charitable deductions, mortgage interest and rental property as a part of their tax return.
+Your calculations are guaranteed to be 100 percent accurate or the servicing vendor will reimburse up to a maximum of $10,000 of penalties.
+Terms and conditions apply.
+The tax preparation and filing service protects the security and confidentiality of your personal information by using industry-recognized security safeguards.
+It is self-paced and you do not have to complete the return all at one time.
 When you begin, you create a secure user ID and password, which enable you to log on, save, close and return to the program as needed.

 To learn more about Military OneSource tax services, call 800-342-9647 or go online.